 3. Check Computer RAM

 If you cannot reboot a Windows 10 computer in the normal mode, it is possible that the RAM is loose.
 If such is the case, you need to initiate the shut down process, open the CPU, and adjust the RAM properly.
-Once you are done with this, start the computer again to see if the PC is stuck on the Windows logo screen and shows the spinning dots issue.
+Once you are done with this, start the computer again to see if Windows 10 is stuck on restarting and shows the spinning dots issue.

 4. Run Startup Repair

-If you have recently updated your Windows PC but it won’t start, run the startup repair to fix the issue.
+If you have recently updated your Windows PC but it won’t start, run the startup repair to fix the Windows 10 is stuck on restarting issue.
 You can download a Media Creation tool to perform the startup repair process.

 Make sure you change your BIOS boot order; the USB device or DVD should have booting sequence priority over the hard drive.